 Compotus.
 There are treatises on the Kalendar (de computo ecclesiastico) attributed to Bede, Roger Bacon, &c. and to John de Sacrobosco (Halifax), all Englishmen by birth.
 The two former are spurious, but there are genuine passages on the subject in the Eccles.
 Hist. and Opus Majus.
 De Morgan mentions also, as writers on the subject, John Garland, 1040, his namesake John Garland, 1245, and Roger Yonge, 1150.

 Concurrence.
 When the second Vespers of one feast clashes with the first Vespers of a succeeding feast, these feasts are said to concur.

 Confessoris.
 In Sarum Use the only feasts of a Confessor being neither Bishop nor Abbot are those of Eusebius, Jerome, and the Translation of King Edward.

 Consuetudinarium.
-The book which contains the binding customs of a church or religious house.
+The book which contains the binding customs of a church or religious house. (also Customary)

 In conventu.
 Service said in chapel, not in choir.
 But it appears that this often refers to the daily service of the members of the community.